pats-s/livedrop-PatrickSoueid/docs/ai-first/touchpoints.md

 ## Support Chatbot Assistant

 ### Problem statement
 ShopLite currently handles around 3,000 support tickets daily, with average response times of 1-2 hours during business hours and 12+ hours on weekends.
-And Most queries are repetitive like order status, return policies, shipping questions with the suport chatbot, this could be instantly resolved. waiting all this time for a question creates customer frustration, and also it prevents human agents from focusing on complex issues requiring empathy and problem-solving skills.
+And Most queries are repetitive like order status, return policies, shipping questions with the suport chatbot, this could be instantly resolved. waiting all this time for a question creates customer frustration, and also it prevents human agents from focusing on complex issues requiring problem-solving skills.

 ### Happy path
 1. User clicks "Chat Support" button on any page